Javascript Madness Intro

 * for mousedown and mouseup only, zero for click, dblclick and contextmenu events.

 The event.which value was originally used in Netscape, and the event.button value was originally used in Internet Explorer.
 Later browers used both, and messed them both up.
 Event.button was an especially hopeless mess, with different browsers returning 1, 2, 3 or 4 for a middle mouse click.
-Event.which is better, except that old versions of Opera got the middle and right mouse buttons mixed up, and IE doesn't return it at all.
+Event.which is better, except that old versions of Opera got the middle and right mouse buttons mixed up, and, until recently, IE didn't return it at all.

-Note that IE returns useful values in event.button only on mousedown and mouseup events.
-It is not possible to identify the mouse button for a click, dblclick or contextmenu event because event.button will be zero regardless of which button was pressed.
+Note that older versions of IE returned useful values in event.button only on mousedown and mouseup events.
+It was not possible to identify the mouse button for a click, dblclick or contextmenu event because event.button will be zero regardless of which button was pressed.
+This remains true of IE 9 when event handlers are set up with attachEvent().

-A further IE oddity becomes apparent if you hold down more than one mouse button at a time.
-On mousedown events, IE returns the boolean-or of the values for all mouse buttons currently depressed.
-So if you hold down both the left and right mouse buttons, the second mousedown event will have event.button=3.
-IE does not do this on mouseup events, and no other browsers do this on any events.
+A oddity in the old IE behavior became apparent if you held down more than one mouse button at a time.
+On mousedown events, IE returned the boolean-or of the values for all mouse buttons currently depressed.
+So if you held down both the left and right mouse buttons, the second mousedown event would have event.button=3.
+Note that in this case you cannot tell which of the two buttons triggered the current event.
+Your only hope is if you caught the previous mousedown event when the first of the two buttons were pressed and remembered which it was, and even that won't work if the user depressed one mouse button before moving it into your browser window.
+IE did not do this on mouseup events, and no other browser ever did this on any events.
+Again, you still see this with IE 9 if you set up your event handlers with attachEvent(), but not if you set them up any other way.

 if (event.which == null)